EzraDryerBU/TopDungeon/README.md

 ### OnCollide
 -This method is a virtual one, and is intended to be overriden by almost all of the objects that inherit from this class.
 In its current form it simple prints out the name of the object that has been collided with.

+## Collectable Class
+-A sub-calss of collidable, created to track game objects that will be collected by having the player object collide with them.
+Has sub-classes that will represent different individual collectable objects, or further classes of collectable objects.
+-Currently this class has one field and two methods.

+### Fields
+-Simple boolean to track whether or not the object this script has been placed on has been collected by the player.
+Called collected.

+### <ins>Methods:</ins>
+### OnCollide
+-Basic method that checks whether or not the object that collided with the game object this script is assigned to was the player.
+-If it was, call OnCollect.

+### OnCollect
+-Currently just sets the collected field to true.